GnRlLeclerc/real-time-sqlx/README.md

 #### Execute SQL operations

-The return types are explicited here for clarity purposes, but they are actually dynamically inferredfrom the `Model` type and the operation being performed.
+The return types are explicited here for clarity purposes, but they are actually dynamically inferred from the `Model` type and the operation being performed.

 Insert a row: